 Ozone is made up of a combination of three oxygen atoms.
 The occurrence of this gas is in the upper atmosphere of Earth as well as on the ground level.
-The stratospheric ozone is a naturally occurring atmospheric gas which forms the ozone layer that protects the Earth from catastrophic ultraviolet rays produced by the sun.
-Bad ozone found at ground level, which is also known as tropospheric ozone or low level ozone is an air pollutant.
+The stratospheric ozone is a naturally occurring atmospheric gas that forms the ozone layer that protects the Earth from catastrophic ultraviolet rays produced by the sun.
+Bad ozone found at ground level, which is also known as tropospheric ozone or low-level ozone is an air pollutant.
 This type of ozone has severe effects on health and the environment.

 Causes Of Ozone Air Pollution